MikeKovarik/exifr/README.md

 * 🤙 Promises
 * 🕸 Supports even IE11

 You don't need to read the whole file to tell if there's EXIF in it.
 And you don't need to extract all the data when you're looking for just a few tags.
 Exifr just jumps through the file structure, from pointer to pointer.
-Instead of reading it byte by byte, from begining to end.
+Instead of reading it byte by byte, from beginning to end.

 Exifr does what no other JS lib does.
 It's **efficient** and **blazing fast**!